tijlleenders/ZinZen/documentation/ADR/004-use-next-framework.md

 Explain the (dis)advantages:

 - Adding NextJS might not be worth the benefits - as this is a framework that is focused on Server-Client apps - not offline-first apps.
-Of all the 'benefits' listed in the rationale I'mn not sure how many appy to a PWA - as everything is done on the client... unless the client side can be split in a client-client and a client-server; so a server 'inside' the client.
+Of all the 'benefits' listed in the rationale I'mn not sure how many apply to a PWA - as everything is done on the client... unless the client side can be split in a client-client and a client-server; so a server 'inside' the client.
 - Dependence / coupling with Vercel

 # Metadata